How did the idea of « Translitorânea » come about and why did you choose this title for your project?

 What was your working method for « Translitorânea »?

-Have you planned everything in advance or have you created spaces for improvisation and freedom?
+Have you planned everything or have you created spaces for improvisation and freedom?

 « It is rather a project that speaks of encounters, experiences and affects. »

 The series is composed of an alternation of images of landscapes and portraits of people you meet during your journey.
 What did you mean by « Translitorânea »?

 In these images, there is always the imprint of a passage.
 All the photographs, including those of the landscapes, tell us about human intervention.
 It is almost a metaphor for how Brazilians see this road: a « no man’s land », or even a non-place – to use the words of anthropologist Marc Augé.

 « Translitorânea » is not a report, it is not an ethnography either.
 I wasn’t trying to tell anything particular about this project or to restore a certain reality.
 It is rather a project that speaks of encounters, experiences, and affects.
 There are of course other things that stand out between the lines: social, historical, and cultural aspects related to these lives; mechanisms of resistance to the difficulties imposed by the road; and a particular relationship to time.
 This also makes « Translitorânea » a collection of impressions about a country at a given time.

 Do you have a strong memory of a meeting or a situation?